iamandreatonina/Laboratory_Biological_Data_Mining/README.md

 # Laboratory of Biological Data Mining

-Project for the course of Laboratory Biological Data Mining held by Professor Enrico Blanzieri and Professor Toma Tebaldi (A.Y.
+Project for the Laboratory Biological Data Mining course held by Professor Enrico Blanzieri and Professor Toma Tebaldi (A.Y.
 2023-2024).

 ## Authors